Skip to main content

 Create key elements of loan writeback in Codat's domain and enable your SMB customer to map them

-Once your SMB customer's loan has been approved, provide them with a user interface that lets them optionally enable the loan writeback and configure loan writeback accounts so that the accounting entries are reflected correctly in their accounting platform.
+Once your SMB customer's loan has been approved, provide them with a user interface that lets them optionally enable the loan writeback and configure loan writeback accounts so that the accounting entries are reflected correctly in their accounting software.
 They will create or select existing, and subsequently map, the following elements:

 • SMB bank account, the borrower's business account where the loan is deposited.